probablykasper/vidl/README.md

 An alternative to `poetry run <command>` is to run `poetry shell` to enter the virtual environment's Bash CLI, and then run the command on it's own (e.g `vidl`).

 # ToDo
-- tell user if download_folder is not set
 - Automator shortcut doesn't tell you if there's a (ytdl) error.
 Exit on errors?
 Notify on errors?
 - Optional notifications.
 Tells you when the download starts, when finished and the metadata that was applied
 - For future config possibilities, replace options like `--no-md` with `--md` and `--!md`.
 Maybe call it `defaults` instead of `config`?